yanjiaxuan/react-native-video/README.md

   <summary>Android details</summary>

 Linking is not required in React Native 0.60 and above.
-If your project is using React Native < 0.60, run `react-native link react-native-video` to link the react-native-video library.
+If your project is using React Native < 0.60, run `react-native link react-native-video-new` to link the react-native-video-new library.

 Or if you have trouble, make the following additions to the given files manually: